k-m-arun-kumar-5/Emp-by-SLL/README.md

 My Thanks and Tribute :
 ========================
-I thank to my family, Friends, all those who directly or indirectly supported me and/or helped me and/or my family, Nature and God.
-My tribute to my family, Friends, Nature, Jimmy Dog, God and all those, who directly or indirectly help and/or support me and/or my family.
+I thank to my family, Friends, Teachers, all those who directly or indirectly supported me and/or helped me and/or my family, people behind toolchains and references that I used, Nature and God.
+My tribute to my family, Friends, Teachers, people behind toolchains and references that I used, Nature, Jimmy Dog, God and all those, who directly or indirectly help and/or support me and/or my family.

 Toolchains that I used for C Application design and development are as follows :
 ==================================================================================
-1: IDE or Compiler used                                                     - Dev-C++ or Turbo C++.
+1: IDE or Compiler used                                                     - Dev-C++ / Turbo C++ / CodeBlocks.
-2: Desktop Computer Architecture and OS for C Programming                   - Intel X64 & Windows 7 (32 bit).
+2: Desktop Computer Architecture and OS for C Programming                   - Intel X64 & Windows 8.1 (64 bit).
 3: Code editor                                                              - Notepad++.
-4: Documentation                                                            - Microsoft Office 2007 (alternative LibreOffice) and Text Editor.
+4: Documentation                                                            - Microsoft Office 2007 (alternative LibreOffice).

 Some reference that I refered for C Application design and development, are as follows :
 ==========================================================================================